 The 2020-2022 MG5 is available in two trim levels – Excite and Exclusive.

-Excite models come with alloy wheels, push-button start and rear parking sensors, cruise control, Sat Nav, a 7-inch driver information display, as well as an 8-inch central touchscreen that supports Apple CarPlay and Android Auto.
+Excite models come with alloy wheels, push-button start, rear parking sensors, cruise control, Sat Nav, a 7-inch driver information display, as well as a central touchscreen that supports Apple CarPlay and Android Auto.

 Exclusive models add luxuries including keyless entry, heated front seats with six-way electric adjustment, silver roof rails, automatic wipers and leather-style upholstery.